neondatabase/website/content/guides/next-upload-aws-s3.md

 ## Save Reference to S3 objects in Postgres

-You will create an API endpoint that would accept the URL to the object publicly accessible.
-In this example, you are going to learn how to create a table in Postgres, and associate the object URL with a user, for demonstration purposes.
+You will create an API endpoint that accepts the URL to the publicly accessible object.
+In this example, we'll create a table in Postgres, and associate the object URL with a user, for demonstration purposes.
 To use `/api/user/image` as the desired API route, create a file `app/api/user/image/route.ts` with the following code:

 <CodeTabs labels={["node-postgres", "Neon serverless driver"]}>